solita/solita.github.com/_posts/2017-07-13-a-tale-of-a-clojurescript-stack-components-and-domain-management.md

 When a map contains data from multiple domains, namespaced keywords help us to understand the domain context of specific keywords.
 For example, there is an id keyword in the map, or even multiple of them, it should never be unclear in which domain the id is related to.

-Secondly, domain namespaces typically contain all kinds of utility functions to manipulate specific domain data.
-The best part is that all domain namespaces are so called CLJC code, which means the code is shared between frontend and backend.
-No matter if we are working with the browser or with the server, we can use the same utility functions everywhere to manipulate domain data, in one language.
+Secondly, domain namespaces typically contain utility functions to manipulate specific domain data.
+The best part is that all domain namespaces are so called CLJC code, which means the code is shared between frontend and backend. **No matter if we are working with the browser or with the server, we can use the same utility functions everywhere to manipulate domain data, in one language**.
 And since these utility functions typically manipulate data using namespaced domain keywords, we can always be sure that wrong keys are never mistakenly touched.

 Finally, we want to have [specs](https://clojure.org/about/spec) for our domain data.
 We created [specql](https://github.com/tatut/specql/) to generate specs directly from [PostgreSQL](https://www.postgresql.org) database tables at compile time.
 Specs help us to automatically define what kind of data a specific domain subject contains and what are the accepted values.
 When needed, domain data can be validated against it's spec to see if it is valid.
 Usually we do this validation on the server when a specific domain service is called, but since the specs are also CLJC code, data validation can be done also on frontend.
 We have experimented a way to use database specs to add automatic validation for forms and Tuck app state.